zerosonesfun/flarum-ext-sm2/README.md

 # Flarum SM2 Extension

-A simple beta 8 compatible extension which turns an audio URL into a clickable / playable link.
+A simple beta 8+ compatible Flarum extension which turns an audio URL into a clickable / playable link.
 Brought to you by SoundManager2, a popular JavaScript audio library.

 ## Install